tajo/react-movable/README.md

 [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) is a really beautiful DnD library for lists.
 It comes with a great support for accesibility and it's packed with awesome features.
 It doesn't use HTML5 API so it doesn't impose any of its limitations.

 [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc) provides a set of higher order components to make your lists dnd-able.
-It has many features and approaches similar to react-beautiful-dnd but it's more minimalistic and lacks some features as accesibility or unopinionated styling.
+It has many features and approaches similar to `react-beautiful-dnd` but it's more minimalistic and lacks some features as accesibility or unopinionated styling.

-So why react-movable was created?
+So why `react-movable` was created?
 There are two main goals:

 - **Small footprint**.
 It's about 10 times smaller than `react-dnd` or `react-beautiful-dnd` (~3kB vs ~30kB) and half of the size of `react-sortable-hoc` (~7kB).
 That's especially important when you intend to use `react-movable` as a dependency in your own library.
-However, that also means that some features are left out - the horizontal DnD is not supported.
+However, that also means that some features are left out - for example, the horizontal DnD is not supported.
 - **Simple but not compromised**. - Every byte counts but not if it comes down to the support for accesibility, screen readers, keyboards and touch devices.
 The goal is to support a limited set of use cases but without compromises.

 ### Features that are not supported (and never will be)

-- Vertical sorting.
+- Horizontal sorting.
 - DnD between multiple list.
 - Combining items / multi drag support.
 - Supporting older versions of React.
 The minimum required version is `16.3` since the new `createRef` and `createPortal` APIs are used.

-If you need those, please give a try to `react-beautiful-dnd`.
+If you need the features above, please give a try to `react-beautiful-dnd`.
 It's a really well-designed library with all those features and gives you a lot of power to customize!
-If you are bulding an application heavy on DnD interactions, it might be your best bet!
+If you are bulding an application heavy on DnD interactions, it might be your best bet! `react-movable`'s goal is not to be feature complete with `react-beautiful-dnd`.

 ### Planned features

 - Built-in virtualization / windowing.

+Other feature requests will be thoroughly vetted.
+Again, the primary goal is to keep the size down while supporting main use-cases!

 ## Contributing

+This is how you can spin up the dev environment:

 ```
 git clone https://github.com/tajo/react-movable